watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 ## Step 2: Create and configure a web crawler in Elasticsearch
 * In Kibana, you can find the Web Crawler option on Search Overview http://localhost:5601/app/enterprise_search/overview.
 Click on `Start`, and follow the steps to create a Web Crawler index.

 * On the `Manage Domains` tab, add a domain, for example, `https://www.nationalparks.org`.

+* Add an entry point under the domain `Entry points` tab, for example, `https://www.nationalparks.org/explore/parks`

 * From the domain `Crawl Rules` tab, add two additional rules like below:
   <img src="assets/add_crawl_rules_for_web_crawler.png" width="802" height="309" />
   NOTE: The two rules tell the web crawler to only crawl URLs that begin with https://www.nationalparks.org/explore/parks.
   Learn more about crawl rules from [here](https://www.elastic.co/guide/en/app-search/8.10/web-crawler-reference.html#web-crawler-reference-crawl-rule)

+* You can now try the web crawler by clicking on `Crawl` in the upper right corner.
+  NOTE: The web crawler uses a default ingest pipeline to extract web content and store them as documents in the index.
-* You can now start the web crawler by clicking on `Crawl` in the upper right corner.
-You can also wait until you finish [Step 3](#step-3-create-an-elser-ingest-pipeline-with-a-chunking-processor) to build an ingest pipeline with a chunking processor for your web crawler.
+  The default ingest pipeline doesn't use chunking or semantic search such as ELSER to process the documents.
+To enable chunking and ELSER for your web crawler, you will need to finish [Step 3](#step-3-create-an-elser-ingest-pipeline-with-a-chunking-processor) first to build a custom ingest pipeline with a chunking processor for your web crawler, and then start the web crawler.

 ## Step 3: Build an ELSER ingest pipeline with a chunking processor
 To use ELSER for text expansion queries on chunked texts, you need to build an ingest pipeline with a chunking processor that uses the ELSER model.

 ### Update the index mappings of your web crawler
 ```shell